 Women love men who drive Lincoln MKZs.

 Get ready for an enthymeme or syllogism fallacy.
 A blanket statement such as this skips one of the two required premises.
 Every time a woman likes a man, it can't be assumed he drives a Lincoln MKZ.

+Understanding syllogisms helps you create masterful persuasive speeches and essays.
+They create a formula for you to abide by, in order to ensure your main point is flawless.
 Syllogisms also allow you to test your theories according to syllogistic fallacies.
 When examining your main argument or point for discussion, be sure you haven't made any presumptions that your audience might disagree with.

 Maybe some women won't like MKZs.
 Perhaps they prefer a good ol' fashioned Mustang!
 Just keep your eyes and ears open while you allow syllogisms to drive your point home with clarity and truth.
 And if you need more help with fallacies, check out types of logical fallacies.